-Renting a car is a universal issue for almost every traveler, no matter where you’re from or where you’re going.
-Sometimes you can get away with not driving, but if you’re going to see the countryside at all, you’re probably going to need to rent a car.
-And with that task comes the dreaded task of deciphering, understanding and being comfortable with varying car rental rules and regulations so you don’t make costly rental car mistakes.
+If you’re going to see the countryside at all during your trip and have the flexibility to go where and when you want, you’re probably going to need to rent a car on your vacation.
+And with that necessity comes the dreaded task of deciphering, understanding and being comfortable with varying car rental rules and regulations, so you don’t make costly rental car mistakes.

 Instead of paying the exorbitant prices per gallon charged by the rental car agency, just build in extra time to get gas on the way back.
 To avoid the frantic search for a gas station, take note of any that you see while leaving the airport, so you already know where to go when you return.